 Travel insurance for heart conditions

-Just because you have a heart condition, it doesn’t mean you can’t enjoy a relaxing holiday.
-While it can make travel insurance more expensive, finding the right cover means you can rest easy knowing you’ll be taken care of if anything goes wrong.
+Having a heart condition doesn’t mean you can’t enjoy a relaxing holiday.
+While travel insurance with a heart condition can be more expensive, finding the right cover means you can rest easy knowing you’ll be taken care of if anything goes wrong.

-Just because you have a heart condition, it doesn’t mean you can’t enjoy a relaxing holiday.
-While it can make travel insurance more expensive, finding the right cover means you can rest easy knowing you’ll be taken care of if anything goes wrong.
+Having a heart condition doesn’t mean you can’t enjoy a relaxing holiday.
+While travel insurance with a heart condition can be more expensive, finding the right cover means you can rest easy knowing you’ll be taken care of if anything goes wrong.

 Can I get travel insurance with a heart condition?

-Yes.
-Providing your doctor has cleared you for travel, there’s no reason why you shouldn’t be able to get insurance.
-The best place to start is with an insurance provider who insures people with pre-existing conditions.
+Yes, you can get travel insurance with a heart condition.
+Providing your doctor has cleared you for travel, there’s no reason you shouldn’t be able to get insurance.
+The best place to start is with an insurance provider that insures people with pre-existing conditions.

 Customers with pre-existing medical conditions